Internships

 Make sure you thoroughly read the internship description and webpage here so you know what you’re signing up for.

-Description: Does the idea of spending six hours per week in the forest with new friends, feeling the sun filtering through the canopy, catching the first rain drops of the season, watching fall slide into winter, and collecting data for a globally-connected research project sound appealing?
+Description: Does the idea of spending six hours per week in the forest with new friends, feeling the soft winter sun filtering through the canopy, catching the winter rain drops and dodging newts on the path, watching winter blossom into spring, and collecting data for a globally-connected research project sound appealing?
 If so, we invite you to participate in research on the Forest Ecology Research Plot (FERP) as a field technician on our long-term woody plant census project.
 The FERP is part of the Smithsonian Institute’s ForestGEO network: a global network of 78 forest plots that are allowing us to track the dynamics of forest structure and composition around the world.
 You will work in a small crew of fellow students to find and measure tagged trees and tag and map new stems as we continue a recensus of the 16 hectare plot.

 The FERP is part of the UCSC Upper Campus and is about a 25 minute walk from Science Hill.
 As an intern you will earn 2 units of credit by enrolling in ENVS 84 via the ENVS Internship Office.
 You will complete at least 54 hours of project work: 9 of 10 field shifts during the Quarter (54 hours total) and a few simple FERP assignments if needed (6 hours).
 Read more about the internship here.